peterkhe1999/CheatSheet/OSEP/README.md

 We either have to obtain the password hash of a computer account or simply create a new computer account object with a selected password.

 By default, any authenticated user can add up to 10 computer accounts to the domain and they will have SPNs set automatically.
-This value is present in the ms-DS-MachineAccountQuota property in the Active Directory domain object.
+This value is present in the **ms-DS-MachineAccountQuota** property in the AD domain object.

 Enumerate ms-DS-MachineAccountQuota